Northern Ireland business compliance checklist

 Northern Ireland occupies a unique dual regulatory position under the Windsor Framework.
 NI remains part of the UK customs territory but follows EU single market rules for goods.
 This affects product marking (CE marking applies in NI, not UKCA alone), food standards, and customs procedures for goods moving between GB and NI.

 NI has a completely separate alcohol licensing system.
-Licences are granted by the county court (not local councils), must be renewed every 5 years, and there is no personal licence system.
+New licences are granted by the county court (not local councils), licences must be renewed every 5 years through the magistrates' court, and there is no personal licence system.
+The regime was reformed by the Licensing and Registration of Clubs (Amendment) Act (Northern Ireland) 2021, which extended permitted hours and removed the Easter restrictions.

 | Area | NI position | GB comparison |